 The Card complies with the IEEE 802.11g standard in order to communicate with other 802.11g-compliant wireless devices at 54Mbps or the faster 125 High-Speed Mode (HSM).
-The Card is compatible with all 802.11g devices as well as other 802.11b products at 11Mbps.
-802.11g products run at speeds of up to 54Mbps (or 125Mbps using HSM) and operate on the same 2.4GHz frequency band as 802.11b Wi-Fi products.
+The card is compatible with all 802.11g devices as well as other 802.11b products at 11Mbps.
+802.11g products operate on the same 2.4GHz frequency band as 802.11b Wi-Fi products.

-- 2.4GHz ISM (Industrial, Science, and Medical) band operation - Integrated easy-to-use Wireless Configuration Utility - PCI interface, for operation in virtually any desktop computer - WPA, 64-bit WEP (Wired Equivalent Privacy), or 128-bit encryption - Wireless access to networked resources - Support for both Infrastructure and Ad-Hoc (peer-to-peer) networking modes - Data rate of up 125Mbps in High-Speed Mode (802.11g 125HSM), 54Mbps (802.11g), or 11Mbps (802.11b) - Easy installation and use - External antenna - LED power and network link indicators
+- 2.4GHz ISM (Industrial, Science, and Medical) band operation - Integrated easy-to-use Wireless Configuration Utility - CardBus interface, for operation in virtually any notebook computer - WPA, 64-bit WEP (Wired Equivalent Privacy), or 128-bit encryption - Wireless access to networked resources - Support for both Infrastructure and Ad-Hoc (peer-to-peer) networking modes - Easy installation and use - Internal antenna - LED power and network link indicators

-When operating in High-Speed Mode, this Wi-Fi device may achieve an actual throughput of up to or greater than 34.1 Mbps, which is the equivalent throughput of a system following 802.11g protocol and operating at a signaling rate of 125 Mbps.
+^{}When operating in High-Speed Mode, this Wi-Fi device may achieve an actual throughput of up to or greater than 34.1 Mbps, which is the equivalent throughput of a system following 802.11g protocol and operating at a signaling rate of 125 Mbps.
 Actual throughput will vary depending on environmental, operational and other factors.